enriqueforner/openuem-docs/docs/07-Advanced Topics/04-vnc.md

 # 🕹️ VNC

 OpenUEM allows you to initiate remote assistance sessions using VNC if your endpoint has a supported VNC server.
-Right now, OpenUEM supports the following three freeware or open-source programs:
+Right now, OpenUEM supports the following three freeware or open-source programs for Windows endpoints:

 - [TightVNC](https://www.tightvnc.com/)
 - [UltraVNC](https://uvnc.com/)
 - [TigerVNC - winvnc](https://tigervnc.org/)

+In Linux the supported server is x11vnc.

 This page explains some of the recommendations to install these programs on your endpoints.